What Will Replace Flash?

-In 2017, Adobe announced that they would no longer support Flash beyond 2020.
-In addition, Google and Microsoft will be disabling the plug-in from their browsers default settings by December 31, 2020.
-Many other browsers have already started to block Flash in preference for HTML5 based content.
+In 2017, Adobe announced they would no longer support Flash beyond 2020.
+Google and Microsoft also planned to disable the plug-in from their browsers by December 31, 2020.
+Many other browsers had already started blocking Flash in favor of HTML5-based content.

 Graph Source: gs.statcounter.com